Linking Words

 Examples:

-6. The traffic was terrible; nonetheless, we arrived at the airport on time.
+4. The traffic was terrible; nonetheless, we arrived on time.

-11. Despite the bad reviews, we decided to try the new restaurant in town.
+9. Despite the bad reviews, we decided to try the new restaurant.

 Purpose